Transurethral Microwave Therapy (TUMT) for BPH in Athens, GA

 Schedule a Consultation in Athens, GA

-If you would like to learn more about transurethral microwave therapy to relieve your BPH symptoms, contact our office in Athens, GA today by calling (706) 543-2718 to set up a consultation or request an appointment through our secure online form.
+Urologist David Allen, MD is board-certified by the American Board of Urology and has extensive experience treating BPH using a number of methods, including TUMT.
+If you would like to learn more about transurethral microwave therapy to relieve your BPH symptoms, contact our office in Athens, GA today by calling (706) 543-2718 to set up a consultation.
+Dr. Allen sees patients from Athens, Watkinsville, Danielsville, Jefferson, Winder, and the surrounding areas.